careweather/oneil/README.md

 ### Queries and Expressions

-The CLI can be used to query any parameter in the model or evaluate an expression consisting of numbers and parameters.
+The CLI can be used for to query any parameter in the model, evaluate an expression consisting of numbers and parameters, and convert a parameter other units.
 For example:

 ``` { Oneil CLI }
 (cylinder) >>> r